badlogic/blargh/README.md

 A transformer is invoked after the JavaScript in a file has been evaluated.

 The [MarkdownTransformer](src/transform.ts#L50) is a good example.
 It checks if the input file is a `.md` file, then transforms the content to HTML via the Marked library.
 It also modifies the `outputPath` to have a `.html` suffix instead of the original `.md`.

+### A full-blowb personal site and blog
+Have a look a the [sources](https://github.com/badlogic/mariozechner.at) for [mariozechner.at](https://mariozechner.at) for an example on how to structure a personal site and blog.
+Feel free to fork it and make it your own.